-Upon completion of the course, the students will obtain practical knowledge on the avionic system integration and operation of avionic bus systems.
-The students will also have an experience of installation, working and testing of various avionic bus systems, and controllers for rotary and fixed wing aircrafts and will be able to deploy these skills effectively in understanding of systems in avionics engineering.
+Upon completion of the course,

+- The students will obtain practical knowledge on the avionic system integration and operation of avionic bus systems. - The students will also have an experience of installation, working and testing of various avionic bus systems and will be able to deploy these skills effectively in understanding of systems in avionics engineering. - Students will be able to install and Configure MIL-STD-1553B, ARIINC 429 and AFDX cards in transmitting and receiving mode.